Willow Croft on Writing and Animals – Happiness Between Tails

 2. Persian Rice and Tahdig

 When a friend saw the kabob photo, she asked about “fancy Persian rice.”
-By that, she meant the crispy layer called tadig, which means “bottom of the pot.”
+By that, she meant the crispy layer called tadig, which in Farsi translates into “bottom of the pot.”
 Persians serve rice many ways, not always with tadig.
 They also cook spaghetti (which they label simply “pasta”) in a similar way to achieve spaghetti tadig!

 The night of the kabobs, Khashayar didn’t make tadig so I don’t have a personal photo for you, but visit this blogger’s site for a nice photo of her variation on potato tahdig.

-Begin with white long-grain basmati rice that’s been rinsed until the water runs clear.
-If time permits, soak it in salted water for several hours.
-Then boil it (don’t stir) only until it’s slightly undercooked, as it will be steamed further in the next step.
+Begin with long-grain basmati white rice that’s been rinsed until the water runs clear.
+If time permits beforehand, soak it in salted water for several hours.
+Then boil it (don’t stir, otherwise it will turn mushy) only until it’s slightly undercooked, as it will be steamed further in the next step.
 Salt to taste.

 The easiest method of making tadig is simply to leave it in the rice pot, cooking a bit longer.
-Basically whatever food is on the bottom, be it rice, bread, potatoes, or spaghetti, will crisp up into a single layer.
+Basically whatever food is at the bottom of the pot, such as the rice, will crisp up.

-For more elaborate tadig, cooks line a new pot with oil, then lavash (thin unleavened bread — Mexican tortillas can work too) or slivered potato.
-Gently heap the cooked rice over that, then cover the pot to steam everything until the bottom becomes crispy.
+Some cooks line a new pot with oil, then layer it with lavash (thin unleavened bread for which Mexican tortillas are a great substitute), or slivered potatoes.
+Gently heap the cooked rice over that, then cover the pot to steam everything until the bottom browns.

-Once the rice plated, liquify a pinch of saffron in a few tablespoons of boiling water.
-Stir into it a ladle full of rice, then arrange the bright gold grains over the top of your steaming pile o’ rice.
+Once the rice is plated, liquify a pinch of saffron in a few tablespoons of boiling water.
+Stir into a ladle full of rice into that, then arrange the resulting bright gold grains over the white steaming mound.